 The Healthy Incentives Program leverages federal SNAP funds by incentivizing SNAP recipients’ purchases of fresh fruits and vegetables directly from farmers, improving health outcomes for vulnerable communities and increasing sales for local farms.
 This bill will establish the framework for the program’s long-term sustainability.

-Status Update, February 2022: Both bills referred to the Joint Committee on Children, Families and Persons with Disabilities in April, where a hearing was held in September 2021.
+Status Update, August 2022: Both bills referred to the Joint Committee on Children, Families, and Persons with Disabilities in April 2021, where a hearing was held in September 2021.
 MFSC leads Campaign for HIP funding.
-As of February, the bills were reported favorably out of committee to the Health Care Financing Committee.
-In April, the bills were reported favorably out of committee to the Senate Ways & Means committee.
+In February 2022, the bills were reported favorably out of committee to the Health Care Financing Committee.
+In April 2022, the bills were reported favorably out of committee to the Senate Ways & Means committee.
+HIP advocates secured a total of $24M in funding in the FY2023 budget signed by Governor Baker.

 An Act to Streamline Access to Critical Public Health and Safety-net Programs through Common Applications